Granite Beach, South Coast Track, Tasmania, 2014. Photo by Alinta Robinson-Herbert.

 From the weather we experience to the climate we live in.

-From the oxygen we breath to the food we eat.
+From the oxygen we breathe to the food we eat.

 From the resources mined and extracted from the ocean bottom, to the first signs of life on this planet.